choo

 You should have a redirect anchor tag or button to take you to this page in the

-main view, emitting a emit('pushState', 'newRoute')
+main view, emitting a emit('pushState', 'newRoute').
+Both views should have a

 reference to the shiny new title.